varun7860/Arduino-projects/Quadruped Robot/Project_description.md

 ## Types of Gaits

 1.Creep Gait : This gait is the easiest walking gait to use.
 The robot keeps 3 feet on the ground and keeps its center of gravity (COG) inside the triangle formed by those 3 feet.
-If COG goes outside the triangle for too long it will fall over.

-In case of quadrupeds such as animals ; they use movements of the head and tail to move the COG back and forth to keep it within Stability Triangle.
+If COG goes outside the triangle for too long it will fall over.In case of quadrupeds such as animals, they use movements of the head and tail to move the COG back and forth to keep it within Stability Triangle.

 2.Trot Gait: Its sometimes called amble gait.
 Two diagonal legs swings forward while the other two support the body and move backward(as if the body is moving forward.
 Its one of the quickest gaits because two of its legs are lifted at one time.
 The stability of the body is related to the frequency of the legs lifted and placed.
 Quicker the placement the less shaky you will find it is.
 Make sure the feet have a large contact which will help it stay better while the other two legs are lifted.